binjr/binjr.github.io/docs/about/what_is_binjr.md

 The user experience in _binjr_ revolves around enabling users to compose a custom view by using any of the time-series exposed by the source, simply by dragging and dropping them on the view.
 That view then constantly evolves as users add or remove series from different sources, while navigating through it by changing the time range, the type of chart visualization and smaller aspects such as the color or transparency for each series.
-Users can then save the current state of their session at any time to a file, in order to reopen it later or to share it with someone else.
+Users can navigate the change history for these views, using "back" and "forward" like in a web browser, and save the current state of their session at any time to a file, in order to reopen it later or to share it with someone else.

 _binjr_ also possesses the ability to visualize time series not only as charts of numeric values, but can be customized to support visualization for any data type; for instance it features out-of-the-box a source adapter for text based log files.